get10101/itchysats/README.md

 ./start_all.sh
 ```

-Note: Before first run, you need to run `cd frontend; yarn install` command to
+Note: Before first run, you need to run `cd maker-frontend; yarn install` and `cd taker-frontend; yarn install` command
-ensure that all dependencies get installed.
+to ensure that all dependencies get installed.

 The script combines the logs from all binaries inside a single terminal so it
 might not be ideal for all cases, but it is convenient for quick regression testing.